Caring for Trees

 Why Do Trees Need Us?

 - Smart Placement and Proper Planting – Tree species need to be selected carefully and placed wisely so that branches don’t interfere with power lines or buildings and roots don’t impact sidewalks and roadways.
-See Planting Trees for Canopy’s step-by-step planting instructions.
+Check out the Tree Library in order to choose the best tree.
+Also, see Planting Trees for Canopy’s step-by-step planting instructions.

 - A Good Start and Continued Good Care – Newly planted trees need regular deep watering, especially for the first five years.
 Weeds and lawn that compete for water should be kept away from the trunk.
 Trees need to be pruned properly and protected from mechanical damage from lawn mowers or other equipment.
 Learn more about Caring for Young Trees and Caring for Mature Trees.